lverweijen/ODataQuery/README.md

 # ODataQuery #
 Query on R OData

-This package aims to make OData services more accesible to R users.
+This package aims to make OData services more accessible to R users.

 ## Installation ##